MustafaSariya/Standee-Mail-GUI-Python/README.md

 # Standee-Mail-GUI-Python
 A stand alone mail application written in python.
 Using GUI as tkinter.
 Transfer to executable file so it can run on different environment.

+For any changes and code contact on: mustafasaria@yahoo.co.in